Minimum Wage: District of Columbia

-- Employers may take a credit against their minimum wage obligations for the cost of lodging and meals.
-See Credit for Lodging and Meals and Credit for Tipped Employees.
+- Employers also may take a credit against their minimum wage obligations for the cost of lodging and meals.
+See Credit for Lodging and Meals.

 - Employees are entitled to an additional hour's pay at the minimum wage for each day during which they work a split shift.
 See Split Shifts.